MYS Ensemble Guide

 Live Auditions

-Students may schedule their Live Audition date in the Registration Form.
-A confirmation email with the selected live audition date & time will be emailed after the registration process has been completed.
-String students may audition at any location, wind, brass, percussion or Jazz students may select from the Portland audition dates/times.
+Students schedule their live audition date and time in the Registration Form.
+A confirmation email with the selected live audition date and time will be emailed once the registration process is completed.
+String students may audition at any location.
+Wind, brass, percussion and jazz students must select a Portland audition date and time.
 Students should schedule a second audition time* if auditioning on 2 instruments.

 *To schedule a second audition time on the same date as the first audition, choose both audition types and dates and one audition time, then email [email protected] and we will add the second time on that date.
 A second audition on a separate date may be selected within the registration form, if desired.